nonnb/nonnb.github.io/SmartGit/Latest/GitConcepts/Git-Concepts.md

   - The inital commit may also include a baseline version of the software, documenation, or other artifacts being developed which require version control.
 - For software projects, the team will often set ground rules for the software development processes to be used on the repository, e.g.
   - using an established branching process such as GitFlow or GitHub Flow
-  - determine the naming standards for new branches (e.g. branch names might contain the headline name of a Story, or 'Ticket' number referencing an Agile software tool's
+  - determine the naming standards for new branches (e.g. branch names might contain the headline name of an Agile Story, or contain a Ticket number referencing an item in a project management tool)
   - setting minimum quality standards (e.g. any automated tests, documentation, and code review tasks) required by contributors before a Pull Request can be issued to add new commits into the default branch.
+- Each user / team member contributing to the repository (Contributor) can now Clone the repository to their local computers.
+This will create a Working Directory containing all of the files in the default branch, as well an internal `.git` folder.
+Do NOT add or edit any files in the `.git` folder - this is used internally by git to manage your local repository.
+- Contributors will identify what the next deliverable piece of work they will work on, and create a new branch for this work, in accordance with any branch naming rules identified for the repository.
+- Contributors will use their favorite tools to develop new versions of software, documentation, designs, or other types of content, in the Working Directory.
+This will result in changes to existing files tracked by Git, but also adding new files not yet known to Git.
+- Once Contributors are satisfied that this piece of work is complete

 ## Table of Common Terms used in Git